 The Forest Road.
 This is a 4WD road heading south through the bush from Port Fitzroy to Whangaparapara.
 DOC describes it as a mountain-bike track.
 We were not sure whether it would be feasible for touring bikes carrying panniers, but Steve found a reliable source (two men drinking beer at the Port Fitzroy store) who convinced him that it would “go”.
 So we went.

-The road runs at right angles across several ridges and valleys which form the eastern slopes of Mt Hobson.
+The road runs at right angles across several ridges and valleys which form the western slopes of Mt Hobson.
 The road climbs steeply to a ridge, then it plunges down into the next stream, then it climbs, then it descends, and so on.
 And on.
 We pushed our bikes up most of the ascents.The road surface was often bare clay, which was slippery after recent rain, and it was difficult to get traction while pushing the loaded bikes uphill.
 Even that legendary hill-climber John Billinge was forced to admit that this was steep country.
 We averaged about 6km/hr and took most of the morning to cover 13km.
 (This road would be much easier after dry weather, and on mountain bikes empty of camping gear).

 The walks.
 Climbing to the summit of Mt Hobson (Hirakimata) is obligatory.
 We used the Windy Canyon track which is on the eastern side of the mountain and starts at the high point of the road between Awana and Okiwi.
 The track from the other side (west coast) leaves Port Fitzroy, follows the Kaiaraara Stream, then climbs steeply past the remains of two kauri dams.
 The wet (and often cloudy) upper slopes are home to black petrels which nest in burrows there, so DOC has built extensive flights of wooden steps to prevent the feet of travellers from crushing the burrows.
 The view from the top includes all of the outer islands of the Hauraki Gulf.
 You may need to sit down to enjoy it, because it can be very windy up there.